wardbekker/wardbekker.github.io/source/_posts/2013-05-29-a-beginners-guide-to-erlang.markdown

 categories:  erlang
 ---

-These starting points that helped me getting up to speed with Erlang.
+These starting points helped me getting up to speed with Erlang.
 I hope this information helps you too.

 ### How install Erlang/OTP